Shaaali/identity-apps/docs/guides/authentication/conditional-auth/adaptive-mfa.md

 # Add Adaptive MFA

-Use authentication scripts to enforce adaptive MFA to the login flow.
+Use authentication scripts to enforce adaptive MFA in the login flow.

 - <a :href="$withBase('/guides/authentication/conditional-auth/group-based-template/')">Group-Based</a> adaptive MFA.
 - <a :href="$withBase('/guides/authentication/conditional-auth/sign-in-option-based-template/')">Sign-in-option-based</a> adaptive MFA.